Rocket 88: Composition and recording

 Drawing on the template of jump blues and swing combo music, Turner made the style even rawer, superimposing Brenston's enthusiastic vocals, his own piano, distorted guitar played by Willie Kizart (the first use of such a sound on record), and tenor saxophone solos by 17-year-old Raymond Hill.
 Willie Sims played drums for the recording.

 A review of the record in Time magazine included:

 Rocket 88 was brash and it was sexy; it took elements of the blues, hammered them with rhythm and attitude and electric guitar, and reimagined black music into something new.
 If the blues seemed to give voice to old wisdom, this new music seemed full of youthful notions.
 If the blues was about squeezing cathartic joy out of the bad times, this new music was about letting the good times roll.
 If the blues was about earthly troubles, the rock that Turner's crew created seemed to shout that the sky was now the limit.

 The legend of how the sound came about says that Kizart's amplifier was damaged on Highway 61 when the band was driving from Mississippi to Memphis, Tennessee.
 An attempt was made to hold the cone in place by stuffing the amplifier with wadded newspapers, which unintentionally created a distorted sound; Phillips liked the sound and used it.
-Peter Guralnick, in his biography of Sam Phillips, has the amplifier being dropped from the car's trunk when the band got a flat tire and was digging out the spare.
+Peter Guralnick, in his biography of Sam Phillips, stated that the amplifier was dropped from the car's trunk when it had gotten a flat tire and the band were retrieving the spare.